brianjdowling101/Project-1/README.md

 ## Validator Testing

-- The W3C Markup Validator and W3C CCS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project. -> Results CSS validator: [http://jigsaw.w3.org/css-validator/validator$link] -> Results Markup Validator: all pages pass through the validator without errors and warnings.
+- The W3C Markup Validator and W3C CCS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+Results CSS validator:https://jigsaw.w3.org/css-validator/

+- Results Markup Validator: all pages pass through the validator without errors and warnings.

 - HTML: The official W3C validator returned no errors when the HTML was passed through it..